mfremer/simpleSVG/README.md

 - To create holes in a closed filled path, you need to have two closed paths winding in different directions (clockwise/counterclockwise) within the same `SVGPath`.
 You might want to change the path's `fill-rule` option if the obtained result is not the desired one.

 ## TODOs
-- [ ] Add option to change fill-rule and explanation for paths with holes.
 - [ ] Add support for groups and (inkscape) layers.
 - [ ] Add support for transforms.